un4rch/openpilot_AdvExamples/attacks/README.md

 - `notebook1.ipynb`: Brief description of what this notebook does.
 - `notebook2.ipynb`: Brief description of what this notebook does.
 - [Add descriptions for each notebook in your project].

-## FAQ

-**Q: What should I do if I get an ImportError for a missing library?**
-A: Ensure you’ve installed the required dependencies listed in `requirements.txt`.
-If the error persists, manually install the missing package using `pip install <package_name>`.

-**Q: How do I stop the Jupyter server?**
-A: Press `Ctrl + C` in the terminal where the server is running, then press `y` to confirm.

-**Q: Can I run these notebooks without installing Jupyter on my local machine?**
-A: Yes!
-You can upload the notebooks to Google Colab and run them in your browser.
-Simply open [Google Colab](https://colab.research.google.com/), upload the `.ipynb` file, and execute the cells as needed.

----

-If you encounter any issues or have questions, feel free to open an issue or reach out to [your contact info].

-Happy coding!